Courses

 7. What do you mean by withdrawal Symptoms?
 What are its characteristics?

 Ans: Withdrawal symptoms are observed in the case of a drug addict where the body of a person shows characteristic unpleasant symptoms if they suddenly do not get the regular dose of the drug.
-The characteristics symptoms include anxiety, sweating, shakiness, depression, restlessness, muscular cramps, etc.
+The characteristic symptoms include anxiety, sweating, shakiness, depression, restlessness, muscular cramps, etc.

-8. Differentiate between active & passive immunity?
+8. Differentiate between active & passive immunity.

 Ans: The difference between active & passive immunity are: